-Executive Headteacher Matt Whitehead explains why welcoming St Elisabeth’s, Reddish, into the fold will benefit every aspect of every school in the Trust.
+Executive Headteacher Matt Whitehead explains why welcoming St Elisabeth’s, Reddish, into the fold benefits every aspect of every school in the Trust.

 There was an apt line in one of our schools’ excellent reports this year – and rather wonderfully it came from one of our children.
 The school “welcomes everyone… to be together, to be as one,” she said.
 So as we welcome St Elisabeth’s in Reddish into the St James & Emmanuel Academy Trust, we’re proud to be supporting and helping them on this part of their journey.
 We have, in many ways, gained a new member of the family.